 For some people, complaining about things provides some measure of relief from the many life stresses they experience.
 Complaining can get attention, reassurance, and sympathy; it can feel validating, especially when the listener might agree with what troubles the complainer.

-Some people, who are heard to complain a great deal, may do so because they have many troubles.
-However, there are those who complain a lot who, from our observations, don't really seem as though much is wrong.
-And then there are those who never complain whose lives seem extremely troubled.
-Perhaps complaining actually has very little to do with justifiable difficulties; perhaps not much at all.
+Other people who are heard to complain a great deal, may do so because they have many troubles.
+However, there are those who complain a lot yet, from our observations, it doesn’t really seem as though much is wrong.
+Then there are those who never complain whose lives seem extremely troubled.
+Perhaps complaining is actually only loosely related to justifiable difficulties; perhaps it doesn’t have much to do with them at all.
 My observations are that the need to complain is determined by factors other than what is or is not occurring in the life of the complainer.

 Two patients of mine provide good illustrations of this concept.
 Martha, a sixty-eight-year-old, suffered with cancer for several years before her death.
 Her final years were characterized by considerable pain, periodic hospitalizations, and her life was consumed with the oversight and management of this horrible disease.
 Despite this, I never once heard Martha complain.
 Instead, she expressed gratitude for the many healthy years she enjoyed prior to her illness, celebrated the successes and joys of family and friends, and expressed compassion for the many she believed suffered a fate much worse than her own.
 Her way of handling herself under such difficult circumstances—right up to the end of her life—was widely admired by everyone who knew her.